-Can you really learn how to mig weld by watching a 10 minute video?
+Can you really learn how to mig weld by watching a few mig welding videos?

 Heck no...
-But you can sure get a jumpstart by watching this video...and that beats going it alone.
+But you can sure get a jumpstart by watching these videos...and that beats going it alone.

 Learning how to weld can be frustrating.
-I made this video so that people who wanted to learn how to mig weld without going to welding school would have a fighting chance.
+I made these videos so that people who wanted to learn how to mig weld without going to welding school would have a fighting chance.

 So if your that guy or gal who bought a mig welder but have not been able to make it come out right, You are in the right place.

 ...and you can come back and watch the video as many times as it takes to get you to the level where you need to be.